The Bankrate promise

-How to save money regardless of the rate hike
+How to save money regardless of the fed rate

 The key to saving money is preparedness.
-So, while vehicle prices remain high and the cost to borrow money increases, there are still ways to get ahead and save money.
+So, while the cost to borrow money increases, there are still ways to find your lowest possible rate.

 Apply for loan preapproval

-By applying for auto loan preapproval you can lock down your expected monthly cost prior to signing off on your vehicle.
-It gives you a firm grasp on the true cost of your new car and gives you a leg up when it comes to negotiation.
+By applying for auto loan preapproval, you can lock down your expected monthly cost before signing off on your vehicle.
+It gives you a firm grasp on the true cost of your new car and gives you a leg up during negotiation.
 You can also use the preapproved rate when comparing other loan options.

 Consider a trade-in